The first awards for the Greek beer industry after tasting!

 Greek Beer Awards Registration Deadline

-On the 18th February is the last day to submit your participation form.
+On the 18th of February is the last day to submit your participation form.
 Pay attention that you can include beers that you will launch until shipping deadline.

 FEBRUARY 18th 2021